 After breakfast, you will explore Krakow's Market Square as the sound of the silver trumpet from St. Mary's Tower fills the air.
 The captivating beauty of this square is largely due to the fact that it has remained unchanged for almost 700 years.
 It contains a number of buildings that hold important historic value such as, the Town Hall Tower, the Cloth Hall, and the Burgher's houses.
 Following your time in this longstanding square, you will make your way to Wawel Hill, where you will visit the beautiful Cathedral, and Coronation Chapel.
 These are among the most important sites in Poland as the Cathedral has been the coronation site of the Polish monarchs and has held numerous pieces of Gothic, Renaissance, Baroque, Classicist and Modern art.
 Also at this site, you will have the opportunity to pray at the tomb of the patron saint of Poland, St. Stanislaus.
 Short drive to Auschwitz, notoriously known as a Nazi concentration camp during the Second World War.
 Upon arriving at the former camp, you can feel the darkness and sorrow that overtakes the atmosphere as there were numerous unspeakable atrocities that occurred at this site.
 Additionally, while on this visit, you will have the opportunity to view the cell that imprisoned the Christ-like, St. Maximilian Kolbe, and visit the Martyrdom Museum.
 After this reflective day, return to your hotel in Krakow for dinner and a restful overnight.

-Tue, July 12: Krakow - Divine Mercy - Lagiewniki - Wieliczka - Krakow
+Day 8, Sun, July 10: Krakow - Lagiewniki (Shrine of Divine Mercy) - Wieliczka - Krakow

 After breakfast depart to the airport for your flight to Munich.
 Upon arrival at Munich Airport, make your way to the baggage claim area and collect your luggage.
 Proceed to the arrival's hall, where you will be greeted by your tour guide and/or driver.
 Enjoy a picturesque ride through Bavaria arriving at your hotel in Oberammergau (or nearby).
 Time permitting walk the quaint streets of Oberammergau.
 The incredible 2,000 Oberammergau citizens are the actual actors, singers, instrumentalists and stage technicians.
 They are ordinary citizens who lead an everyday life.
 Later in the afternoon we will celebrate Mass followed by a welcome dinner and overnight.